Khushi-singh781/SIH-PROTOTYPE/README.md

 Production systems can use:

-Blockchain Events
+Blockchain events
 Kafka
-Stream Processing
+Stream processing
 WebSockets
 Redis
-Background Workers
+Background workers
 23. Cross-Chain Architecture

 The system is designed around a chain-agnostic normalized data model.